From Nashville to the Mountains...an autobiography

 My love for music only grew stronger as I learned the joys of fiddling and singing in harmony in jam circles.
 I was lucky enough to meet Katherine Taylor and Jenny Hill in just this way, here in the Gunnison Valley, where we founded Free the Honey - an acoustic roots trio.
 We toured the American Southeast and Mountain West for 3 years, recorded three records and had a hell of a good time sharing our music with a joyous listening community.

 My curiosity into the spaces when music and nature collide lead me to study with master musicians Victor Wooten and Bob Hemenger at Wooten Woods in Only, TN in 2013.
 At the Spirit of Music camp the Wooten family and teachers help musicians explore the creative mind, learn meditation techniques and nature awareness practices that open new doors of insight into the meaning and act of making music.

 My years of living in the Gunnison Valley of Colorado have taught me a lot about the nature of change.
 At 8000 ft. above sea level, the seasons' change is impossible to ignore.
 Vibrant summers turn to fall and fall to winter, winter to spring, and all along, the human experience is full of ups and downs, subject to weather, loss, beauty and an ever-present magnificence of nature.
-I continue to learn and am grateful to call Crested Butte my home.
+I continue to learn and am grateful to call the Gunnison Valley my home.

 Past Shows include:

 - Red Rocks Ampitheater with The Polish Ambassador

 - Music City Roots

 - John Harford Memorial Festival